Farm fences come in many types and styles, each with its own price tag.

 The high-tensile non-electric wire fence costs around $0.02 to $0.03 per linear foot to install.
 This cost is for one strand, so the overall cost will depend on the number of strands you want.
-Experts recommend six strands for optimal protection, so you will pay between $0.12 and $0.18 for this fence, not including labour cost.
+Experts recommend six strands for optimal protection so that you will pay between $0.12 and $0.18 for this fence, not including labor costs.

-However, high-tensile wire fences have low visibility that may put your livestock at a higher risk of being injured or entangled in the wires.
+However, high-tensile wire fences have low visibility, which may put your livestock at a higher risk of being injured or entangled in the wires.

 High tensile barbed wire

-Installing a high-tensile barbed wire fence costs between $0.03 and $0.05 for a single strand, per linear foot.
+Installing a high-tensile barbed wire fence costs between $0.03 and $0.05 for a single strand per linear foot.
 This fence type is inexpensive to install and will keep your animals safe and contained in your ranch.
-It has a rustic appearance that makes it very appealing for most homeowners.
+It has a rustic appearance that makes it very appealing to most homeowners.

-Once you install this fence, you should keep an eye on your livestock.
-This is because a barbed wire fence contains sharp barbs that can tear and rip off the skin of your animals, and injure them severely.
+Once you install this fence, you should watch your livestock.
+This is because a barbed wire fence contains sharp barbs that can tear and rip off your animals’ skin and injure them severely.
 This fence also requires regular tightening to keep it effective.

 High tensile polymer